-One of the unavoidable problems any lab technician faces in their day to day work is the potential for false positives, and indeed false negatives, to appear in test results.
-By running tests multiple times we can be confident that the results given to the patient are accurate.
+One of the unavoidable problems any lab technician faces in their day-to-day work is the potential for false positives and false negatives to appear in test results.
+By running tests multiple times, we can be confident that the results given to the patient are accurate.
 Having to run tests multiple times represents wasted time and money, however.
-Instead, more accurate testing protocols are being developed, which allow for much more sensitive testing and will result in far fewer false results appearing.
+Instead, more accurate testing protocols are being developed, allowing for much more sensitive testing and will result in far fewer false results.
 More accurate testing methods mean our overall efforts at providing healthcare will be more effective.

 Encouraging Us To Analyze Data

-In order to be able to effectively respond to unexpected outbreaks of diseases, it is important that we understand how they behave and how they are spread.
-Diagnostic medicine has provided a large part of the impetus for further research in this area and now complex algorithms are being deployed so that we can interpret large data sets and use what we find out to predict how diseases will spread and what percentage of the population is likely to be affected.
+To be able to respond to unexpected outbreaks of diseases effectively, we must understand how they behave and how they are spread.
+Diagnostic medicine has provided a large part of the impetus for further research in this area.
+Now, complex algorithms are being deployed so that we can interpret large data sets and use what we find to predict how diseases will spread and what percentage of the population is likely to be affected.